PrittamGoswami/amr_bacteria/README.md

 # Bacterial AMR Gene Clustering Project

-This repository provides the necessary resources to reproduce the analysis of antimicrobial resistance (AMR) gene profiles across bacterial reference genomes.
+## Overview
+In this project, we downloaded all bacterial reference genomes from NCBI and detected the antimicrobial resistance (AMR) genes present in them.
+We then clustered bacteria based on their similarity in AMR gene composition, aiming to identify bacterial communities with highly similar AMR profiles.

 ## Table of Contents
 - [Overview](#overview)